Blue Goat Cyber logoBlue Goat CyberSMMedical Device Cybersecurity

 Potential Risks of PACS Vulnerabilities

-PACS vulnerabilities pose a significant risk to patient privacy and data integrity.
-Unauthorized access to patient images can lead to breaches of confidential information, exposing patients to identity theft and potential harm.
-Moreover, cybercriminals may exploit vulnerabilities in PACS systems to gain control over hardware or inject malicious software, disrupting healthcare operations and compromising patient care.
+PACS vulnerabilities put patient privacy and data integrity at serious risk.
+Unauthorized access to patient images can expose confidential information, opening the door to identity theft.
+Attackers can also exploit PACS weaknesses to seize control of hardware or inject malicious software, disrupting operations at exactly the wrong moment.

 The Impact of Security Breaches on Patient Care